whistlegraph/2022.aesthetic.computer/README.txt

       - [] Perhaps this can just use the system ram, then dump to S3 after clients disconnect?
   - [] How to hear someone else's audio stream? https://stackoverflow.com/a/61438244/8146077
-  - [x] Draw a line in webXR.
-  - [x] Better output for Unreal Engine.
-  - [x] Android keyboard...
-  - [x] Save the buffered lines to indexedDB... and/or to the remote room?
-    - [x] Store and reload from indexedDB.
-    - [x] Save and load with ram storage.
   - [] Jiggle every two vertices the same amount so each segment drifts as one and maintains its integrity / add jiggle or break-apart as a toggle.